-The BAMIS portal lists some of the key crops and their general climatological requirements.
-Three field crops - Paddy, Maize and Wheat are provided.
-The crop weather calendar for selected crops is also available on the BAMIS portal.
+The BAMIS portal developed crop weather calendar for 15 crops (bamis.gov.bd/calendar) and their general climatologically requirements.
 The crop weather calendar also includes information such as favorable weather conditions, congenial weather conditions for pests and diseases and weather warnings.